Radius Online Bank Review

 Combining Checking and Savings

-Radius Bank’s online checking account is actually a hybrid that provides a 1.00% APY on the portion of your balance that exceeds $2,500.
-At a $10,000 balance, the effective APY is 0.75%, which easily surpasses the APY provided by traditional interest-bearing checking and savings accounts.
+Radius Bank’s online checking account is actually a hybrid that provides a high APY on the portion of your balance that exceeds $2,500.
+The rate easily surpasses the APY provided by traditional interest-bearing checking and savings accounts.

 The bank’s policy rewards customers who are able to keep high balances, but they don’t penalize customers who actually use their money.